 • 10:30 AM – State of DC Health Panel presented by CareFirst BlueCross BlueShield

-• Melisa Byrd, Senior Deputy Director/State Medicaid Director, Department of Health Care Finance – DHCF
+• Melisa Byrd, Interim Director, D.C.
+Department of Health Care Finance

 • Dr. Greg Argyros, President, MedStar Washington Hospital Center